janlelis/pws/README.md

 ### Updating from pws 0.9
 The 0.9 password files are not compatible with the 1.0 version of pws, however, you can convert your safe with:
 `$ pws resave --in 0.9 --out 1.0`

-### How to use a .pws file in the current working directory
-Besides using the `--filename path/to/safe` option, you can shortly call `pws --cwd` for using a `.pws` file in the current directory.

 ### Reading the source